jakobnissen/jakobnissen.github.io/posts/optimise.md

 The largest performance gains are reaped not from small tweaks, but from using the appropriate algorithms to solve your problem.
 Now that you know _where_ to optimise, begin by reviewing your _approach_ to the problem.

-Take the 10 kilometer birds-eye view of your code and ask yourself:
+Take the 10 kilometre birds-eye view of your code and ask yourself:

 * How do the speed of my approach scale with input size?
   For this, you should think in terms of [Big-O notation](https://en.wikipedia.org/wiki/Big_O_notation).